Shell effects in quasifission toward $^{180} \mathrm{Hg}$: insights into fission asymmetric modes: Results and discussion

 We define, as follows, a neck plane to separate the dinuclear system in order to analyze the mass–equilibration process between the prefragments within a single reaction event.
-The eigenvector of quadrapole tensor corresponding to the largest $Q_{20}$ is first taken as the main axis of rotation of the dinuclear system.
+The eigenvector of quadrupole tensor corresponding to the largest $Q_{20}$ is first taken as the main axis of rotation of the dinuclear system.
 The nuclear density is then projected onto this axis, and the minimum of the one-dimensional density distribution between two maxima is taken as the neck plane that divides the system into two prefragments.
 Figure~\ref{fig:masssq20} presents the evolution of the prefragment masses as a function of the dinuclear system's $Q_{20}$.
 The pentagons and hexagons are obtained from the static fission path calculations.
-The results show that, under the guiding effect of the potential valley, the \ZnChan quasifission exhibits minimal mass equilibration before crossing the second saddle ($Q_{20} \approx 60~\mathrm{b}$).
+The results show that, under the guiding effect of the potential valley, the \ZnChan quasifission exhibits a very small mass shift of less than two nucleons before crossing the second saddle ($Q_{20} \approx 60~\mathrm{b}$).
 The equilibration occurs only after the saddle and then freezes again near the $80/100$ mass split.
-This behavior closely resembles the results in microscopic static fission calculations.
-In contrast, for the \SeChan and \KrChan cases, the equilibration hindrance appears only near the $80/100$ mass split, consistent with the PES topology where potential ridge is the only dominant structural influence.
+This behavior aligns with the result in microscopic static fission calculation.
+In contrast, for the \SeChan and \KrChan cases, the equilibration hindrance appears only near the $80/100$ mass split, consistent with the PES topology where the potential ridge is the only common topographic feature.

-Figure~\ref{fig:scission_density} compares the densities at scission–point of the three quasifission reactions with that of \Hg fission.
+Figure~\ref{fig:scission_density} compares the densities at scission point of the three quasifission reactions with that of \Hg fission.
 The heavy fragments in all three quasifission cases exhibit configurations very similar to the heavy fragment in fission.
 In contrast, for the light fragment, only the \ZnChan quasifission shows a configuration comparable to that in fission, characterized by a more elongated shape.
 Such a more elongated configuration explains the smaller TKE obtained in the \ZnChan calculation.
 The \SeChan and \KrChan quasifissions instead produce more compact light fragments.